tsaiJay/bounding_box_tools/README.md

 # tool_for_labelImg
 Here are some helpful tools to enhance your experience while using labelIMG for labeling in YOLO format.

+When certain objects remain stationary and appear consistently in the same position, it becomes necessary to repeatedly crop the bounding box.
+Here's a simple code to streamline this process.

 > NOTE: The tool is designed for fixed camera scenarios, where the camera remains stationary and does not move.

 ## Manual